Flag of the City of Madrid

 The flag of the City of Madrid represents the city's coat of arms centred on a crimson field.
 The flag is made either in the proportions 3:5 or 2:3, and in shades of crimson corresponding to Pantone 207 or 208.

-The significance of the bear leaning against a madroño, or strawberry tree, is unknown; however, the tree is native to Madrid.
+The significance of the bear leaning against a madroño, or strawberry tree, is unknown; however, the madroño tree is native to Madrid.
 One known theory is that bear and tree represent a farming rights dispute between the clergy and citizens.
 The seven stars supposedly represent the seven stars in the Starry Plough constellation closest to the Ursa Major (Great Bear) Constellation.
-These stars symbolise the North and therefore, since North is the direction on which all others are based, the stars represent Madrid as the seat of government for Spain.
+The stars symbolise the north, and since that is the direction on which all others are based, the stars represent Madrid as the seat of government for Spain.